remix-run/remix/docs/future/vite.md

 ---
-title: Vite (Experimental)
+title: Vite (Unstable)
 toc: false
 ---

-# Vite (Experimental)
+# Vite (Unstable)

-<docs-warning>Vite support is currently experimental and only intended to gather early feedback.
-We don't yet recommend using this for production apps.</docs-warning>
+<docs-warning>Vite support is currently unstable and only intended to gather early feedback.
+We don't yet recommend using this in production.</docs-warning>

 [Vite] is a powerful, performant and extensible development environment for JavaScript projects.
 In order to improve and extend Remix's bundling capabilities, we're currently exploring the use of Vite as an alternative compiler to esbuild.